 Storing Leftovers

-Leftover Cornish hens can be kept in the refrigerator in a covered container for up to 4 days and can be frozen for up to 3 months.
+Store leftover Cornish hens in the refrigerator in a covered container for up to 4 days or freeze leftovers for up to 4 months.

 Did you enjoy this Roasted Cornish Hen Recipe?
-Be sure to leave a comment and rating below.
+Leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text